 As an addition to the current monitoring program, additional gas vents would be installed within and around the perimeter of the unit to prevent accumulation and off-site gas migration.
-Six vents already exist in the area of MP-13 and two to three additional vents would be installed along the northern and western border of the unit near MP-13, where the highest concentrations of methane have been recorded, and in the area of the stressed vegetation.
-Because gas migration has been shown to be of minimal concern, and considering the age of the landfill, this option will not be retained for further consideration in the corrective measures program.
+Six vents already exist and two additional vents have already been installed near MP-13 in the northern and western border of SWMU 5, in the area of MP-13 and two to three additional vents would be installed along the northern and western border of the unit near MP-13, where the highest concentrations of methane have been recorded, and in the area of the stressed vegetation.
+As passive vents have already been installed and Bbecause gas migration has been shown to be of minimal concern, and considering- the age of the landfill, this option will not be retained for further consideration in the corrective measures program.